-New Product Verticals
+Pursue New Product Verticals and Diversification Opportunities

 We have demonstrated our ability to successfully grow and diversify beyond our original offering of vintage furniture, as exemplified by our proven track record of expanding both across verticals, such as art, jewelry, and fashion, and within verticals, such as the expansion from vintage and antique furniture to include new and custom furniture.
+We believe there are also opportunities to diversify our business model by expanding into additional sales formats, including, for example, an auction format, which has traditionally been a major sales format in our industry.
 Our platform infrastructure is designed to scale with growth and diversification in mind.